pdl/jtl/spec/draft.md

 The following instructions create a node list of one item:

+### literal

+ - value

+Returns a JSON literal, taken as the contents of `value`.
+Note that `value` is taken verbatim not evaluated as attributes normally are, so the following produces a nodelist containing an array of two hashes, not a nodelist of two hashes:

+    {
+      "JTL"   : "literal",
+      "value" : [ {}, {} ]
+    }

 ### object

  - select

-Returns an object node populated with the contents of `select`, which must evaluate to an even-sized list of property names and corresponding values.
+Returns an object node (which is also a document node) populated with the contents of `select`, which must evaluate to an even-sized list of property names and corresponding values.

+The following JTL always produces `{ "items" : {} }`:

+    {
+      "JTL"    : "object",
+      "select" : [
+        { "JTL": "literal", "value": "items" },
+        { "JTL": "object" }
+      ]
+    }

 ### array

  - select

-Returns an array node populated with the contents of `select`.
+Returns an array node (which is also a document node) populated with the contents of `select`.

-### scalar

- - select

-### string

- - value

-Returns a node whose value is a string given in the `value` attribute.

-### number

- - value

-Returns a node whose value is a number given in the `value` attribute.

-### boolean

- - value

-Returns either true or false depending on the `value`.
+The following JTL always produces `[ "items", [] ]`:

+    {
+      "JTL"   : "array",
+      "select" : [
+        { "JTL": "literal", "value": "items" },
+        { "JTL": "array" }
+      ]
+    }

 ### true

-Returns a node whose value is boolean true.
+Returns a node (which is also a document node) whose value is boolean true.

 ### false

-Returns a node whose value is boolean false.
+Returns a node (which is also a document node) whose value is boolean false.

 ### null

-Returns a node whose value is `null`.
+Returns a node (which is also a document node) whose value is `null`.

 ## Instructions for flow control and calculation